 1. Merge reports on one bookkeeping platform

 Multiple payment gateways deliver different analytical data.
 Businesses must use one single bookkeeping system to consolidate the information generated.
-So if you’re looking to adopt multiple payment gateways, choose the right ones that can be integrated with the bookkeeping platform used by you.
+So if you’re looking to adopt multiple payment gateways, choose the right ones that can be integrated with the bookkeeping platform that you use.
 This will help you auto-generate sales reports effortlessly.

-Automate bookkeeping with Open, receive insights on payments, settlements, cash flow, refunds and more.
+Automate bookkeeping with Open, and receive insights on payments, settlements, cash flow, refunds, and more.

 2. Offer more payment modes

 It’s great that you’re integrating multiple payment gateways.
 Are you wondering how to make the payment process more seamless for customers?